abhishekdeokar/ionic-root/README.md

 	ionic lab

+The app does not yet run flawlessly.
 On running the app, click on View Devices button first.
 Then continue with Add Device.
 Initially the app will not work without clicking on View Devices first, the issue is being worked on.